Ultimate Guide to Packing

 - Slide small items like socks or a belt into your shoes.
 Arrange the shoes so the soles are out (like in a shoe box) to save room.
 Slide the shoes into a shoe bag to keep them from getting dirt on your other clothes.
 This will also protect your shoes from any scratches or scuffs that could occur during travel.

 - If you have bulky items like sweaters, consider compression bags.
 These are great space savers.
 Simply slip items inside the bag, seal, and roll out the air.

 - Place delicate items between sheets of tissue paper to protect them from snagging, then place them in a zippered plastic bag.

 - Workout and swim gear should also go in plastic bags.
 This way, wet items won't mix with the rest of your clothes.

-Try rolling clothes, which takes up less room and prevents your clothes from getting wrinkled.
+The most popular method for how to pack a suitcase?
+Rolling clothes, which takes up less room and prevents your clothes from getting wrinkled.
 Or try the bundle method: Lay your suitcase out flat with the lid unzipped.
 Put the shoes in first, along with small items like T-shirts.